 Lesley Wiseman Albritton is the Project Coordinator and Managing Attorney of the Disaster Relief Project at Legal Aid of North Carolina, Inc., where she is privileged to work with a team of outstanding lawyers, paralegals, and social workers assisting North Carolinians recover from natural disasters.
 In this role, Ms. Albritton leads LANC’s response to Hurricanes Matthew, Florence, and Dorian, Tropical Storm Fred and numerous other smaller events.
 Ms. Albritton is a member of the State Emergency Management Housing Recovery Support Function, serves on the board of the NC Housing Coalition and is a member of the North Carolina Rural Inclusive Recovery Network’s taskforce.
 She is a contributing author to the American Bar Association’s recent book, Meeting the Legal Needs of Disaster Survivors.

-Gihan Ahmed serves with Islamic Relief USA.
+Gihan Ahmed is the US Programs Manager at Islamic Relief USA.
 Her term expires in 2024.

 NC VOAD Board